Firm Account Management

 - Select Save

+When filing any document through File and Serve, it is helpful to the court to have documents specifically named.
 The Filing Description and Document Description can only be 100 characters in length including spaces.
 If the text is longer than 100 characters, it will cause an error in OFS and acceptance of the filing could be delayed.

 There are many reasons a filing may be rejected.
 Some of the most common reasons include: pleading not signed; confidential information is not redacted; and motions not properly separated per Vermont Rules of Electronic Filing.